plone/training/dexterity.rst

 * IRC-Name (optional)
 * Image (optional)

-We could use this content-type later to convert speakers into Plone-Users.
+We could use this content type later to convert speakers into Plone users.
 We could then link them to their talks.

 ..  admonition:: Solution
     :class: toggle